chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 You can also view the [Sample Config](#sample-config).

-{{< note >}} You can also generate config using **init config** and then generate init config for existing infrastructure.
-The command is as shown below:
+{{< note >}} You can also generate config template for existing infrastructure using the following command:

 `chef-automate init-config-ha existing_infra`{{< /note >}}

 ## Config Verify

-1. We verify the above config using the below command :
+1. Verify the above config using the below command:

     ```bash
     sudo chef-automate verify -c config.toml
     ```

-    To know more about config verify you can check [Config Verify Doc page](/automate/ha_verification_check/).
+    To know more about config verify, check [Config Verify Documentation](/automate/ha_verification_check/).

-    Once the verification is successfully completed, then proceed with deployment, In case of failure please fix the issue and re-run the verify command.
+    Once the verification is completed successfully, proceed with the deployment.
+In case of failure, fix the issue and and verify it by re-running the verify command.

 ## Steps to Deploy

 1. The following command will run the deployment.
-The deploy command will run the verify command internally, to skip a verification process during deploy command use `--skip-verify` flag
+The deployment command will run the verify command internally.

     ```bash
     chef-automate deploy config.toml --airgap-bundle automate.aib
     ```

-   To skip verification in the deploy command, use `--skip-verify` flag
+   To skip verification during deployment, use `--skip-verify` flag
     ```bash
      chef-automate deploy config.toml --airgap-bundle automate.aib --skip-verify
     ```

 ## Verify Deployment

-1. Once the deployment is successful, Get the consolidate status of the cluster
+1. Once the deployment is successful, get the consolidated status of the cluster

     ```bash
      chef-automate status summary